Anti-GamingStudio/MC/README.md

 # how to get started

-1.Create a game file "MCMigrate" in unreal engine

-2.copy the repository onto your computer
+1.clone the repository onto your computer

-3.copy all files from repository into the game file that you created

-.drop it into the repository and start contributing!
+2.Open Unreal Engine and browse "MCMigrate.uproject" file

+3.start contributing!